 The level of sharpening also depends on the end-use of the image whether it will be viewed on a digital screen or be printed on a solid substrate such as paper or canvas.

 Noise is a kind of visual distortion, a random variation of color or luminosity in images.
 It looks like tiny specks or pixels.
 A “noisy” photo can look very grainy.

 Various factors can cause noise—high ISO settings, long exposures, low light situations, over-brightening in post-processing, and more.
 Fortunately, noise can be reduced or removed with proper photo editing techniques.

 5. White Balance

 Visible light is actually made of several wavelengths, with each kind of light has a “dominant” wavelength.
 For example, light that comes from fluorescent lamps may have a bluish hue.
 Illumination from incandescent bulbs can cast yellowish hues in rooms.
 The light coming through from that green curtain may cause a green color cast on the interior walls.
 The color of light affects how the final image looks.

 White balance is a camera setting or a photo editing process that alters the color balance of light so that it appears neutral white.
 They make objects in the room that are supposed to be white look white.
 This neutral light counteracts the yellowish, bluish, and other unnatural color casts that might otherwise be present in the image.

 6. Dynamic range

-Have you taken a picture of a house during a bright sunny day?
+Have you taken a picture of a house on a bright sunny day?
 You will notice that you lose detail in the highlights or shadows or both even with the right exposure settings.
 The culprit is most likely the limitation of your camera’s dynamic range.

 Dynamic range refers to the range between the brightest and darkest tones in the photo.
 A high dynamic range (HDR) means that there is a wide range of gradients between light and dark areas.